marxin/texi2rst-generated/sphinx/gccint/rtl-representation/side-effect-expressions.rst

   ``scratch`` instead of a pseudo-register because this will allow the combiner phase to add the ``clobber`` when required.
 You do this by coding ( ``clobber`` ( ``match_scratch`` ...)).
-If you do clobber a pseudo register, use one which appears nowhere else-generate a new one each time.
+If you do clobber a pseudo register, use one which appears nowhere else---generate a new one each time.
 Otherwise, you may confuse CSE.

   There is one other known use for clobbering a pseudo register in a